 Cappelletti is a wine-based Italian red bitter aperitif that plays the role of Campari in this cocktail, and the pear eau-de-vie lends a hint of fruit.
 But unlike the Boulevardier which uses sweet vermouth, Jump enlists blanc and dry.

 “The split between [these] vermouths keeps the cocktail perfectly balanced—not too sweet and not too dry,” she says, noting that using varying levels of sweetness in vermouth is a great way to control balance without introducing a different sugar source.
 “I apply [this] same logic when mixing Bamboos for myself at home, as I like a slightly drier cocktail generally, so I like to make them with a bit of both blanc and dry vermouth.”

 The result is a well-balanced cocktail that is reminiscent of the Boulevardier but with a lighter and more floral flavor profile that’s all its own.

 3/4 ounce aonori-infused High West Silver oat whiskey*

 1/2 ounce Dolin blanc vermouth

-Add all ingredients into a mixing glass with ice and stir until chilled.
+Add the infused whiskey, Cappelletti aperitif, blanc vermouth, dry vermouth and pear eau-de-vie into a mixing glass with ice and stir until well-chilled.

 Strain into a Nick & Nora glass.